miklevin/MikeLev.in/_posts/2025-04-27-refining-pipulate-widgets-ux-ai-collaboration.md

 some finished workflows.
 Polish-wise, I think I still could use to auto-scroll after certain submits so the user doesn't have to keep scrolling down to where they left off.
-It is a single page app (SPA), but the way I chain react the rebuild of the HTML framgments from a root element results in returning the user to the top of the page after submits that trigger the chain-reaction.
+It is a single page app (SPA), but the way I chain react the rebuild of the HTML fragments from a root element results in returning the user to the top of the page after submits that trigger the chain-reaction.
 I could smooth that out a bit.
 I'm keeping my chain reactions (which simulate "run all cells" from Jupyter Notebooks — a particular impression I'm trying to instill.